 A little about Alex: After graduating from Stanford University, he worked at Goldman Sachs in investment banking focusing on M&A and equity financings for software, internet, and semiconductor companies.
-For the last six years, he’s been a venture-growth investor focusing on later-stage technology companies—first, at Redpoint Ventures and currently at Spark Capital, where he’s a partner in Spark’s growth fund.
-Spark Capital manages $3B of total capital.
-(Note: Spark is an investor in Carta.)
+For the last eight years, he’s been a venture-growth investor focusing on later-stage technology companies—first, at Redpoint Ventures, followed by Spark Capital, and currently at Meritech, where he’s a General Partner and helps lead the firm’s enterprise software, infrastructure and fintech practices.
+Meritech manages $3B of total capital.
+(Note: Meritech is an investor in Carta.)

 We caught up with Alex and asked him some questions about metrics, high valuations, and what it takes for companies to go public.

 In your recent post, you pointed out that public and private high-growth B2B SaaS companies are valued based on a multiple of forward revenue over the next 12 months (NTM).
 Why is that the metric that we’re using to value these companies?

 Most, if not all SaaS companies going public today are losing money.
 While they trade on a revenue multiple, such as enterprise value over NTM revenue, they’re really trading the assumptions that investors have made about their long-term margin profile.